2015–16 I liga

 The 2015–16 I liga is the 8th season of the Polish I liga under its current title, and the 68th season of the second highest division in the Polish football league system since its establishment in 1949.
 The league is operated by the Polish Football Association (PZPN).
 The league is contested by 18 teams.
 The regular season was played in a round-robin tournament.
 The season began on 1 August 2015, and concluded on 6 June 2016.
 After the 19th matchday the league will be on winter break between 6 December 2015 and 3 March 2016.

-According to the competition rules, all clubs are required to field at least one youth player (born on 1995 or later and Polish or trained in Poland) in every game (except for the times when the only youth player on the roster is sent off or unable to continue playing).
+According to the competition rules, all clubs are required to field at least one youth player (born in 1995 or later and Polish or trained in Poland) in every game (except for the times when the only youth player on the roster is sent off or unable to continue playing).

 Changes from last season

 The following teams have changed division since the 2014–15 season.